Chapter 1: Odor and the Science of Olfaction

 Autotrophic bacteria live on inorganic matter.
 Heterotrophic bacteria live on organic matter.
 Some heterotrophic bacteria can cause disease.

 Heterotrophic bacteria can live in a mammal’s body, including the body of a human, cat, or dog.
 These bacteria rely on nutrients being provided through the blood system.
 When an animal dies, the bacteria then turns to the organs of the body itself for nutrition.
 The act of the bacteria “consuming” the body itself is at the heart of the decomposition process.
-Death, decay, and decomposition is discussed in greater detail in a moment.
+Death, decay, and decomposition are discussed in greater detail in a moment.

 Situations Involving Bacteria Most Commonly Requiring Remediation